Mesbahul-Islam/datamend/README.md

 # DataMend - Data Quality Management Platform

-A comprehensive data quality management system that provides advanced data profiling, anomaly detection, and AI-powered insights across multiple data sources including files, databases, and big data platforms.
+A comprehensive, cross-platform data quality management system that provides advanced data profiling, anomaly detection, and AI-powered insights across multiple data sources including files, databases, and big data platforms.

 ## Overview

-DataMend is designed to help organizations ensure data quality across their entire data infrastructure.
-It provides automated data profiling, statistical anomaly detection, and AI-driven recommendations to improve data quality and reliability.
+DataMend is designed to help organizations ensure data quality across their entire data infrastructure, regardless of their operating system or deployment environment.
+Built with Python and web technologies, it provides automated data profiling, statistical anomaly detection, and AI-driven recommendations to improve data quality and reliability across Windows, macOS, Linux, and containerized environments.

+## Platform Independence

+DataMend is built with cross-platform compatibility as a core principle:

+### Operating System Support
+- **Windows**: Full native support with PowerShell and Command Prompt
+- **macOS**: Native support with Terminal and shell environments
+- **Linux**: Complete compatibility with all major distributions (Ubuntu, CentOS, RHEL, etc.)
+- **Unix-like Systems**: Support for FreeBSD, OpenBSD, and other Unix variants

+### Deployment Options
+- **Local Development**: Run directly on any OS with Python 3.10+
+- **Docker Containers**: Platform-agnostic containerized deployment
+- **Cloud Platforms**: Deploy on AWS, Azure, GCP, Oracle Cloud, or any cloud provider
+- **On-Premises**: Enterprise deployment in private data centers
+- **Hybrid Environments**: Mix of cloud and on-premises infrastructure

+### Browser Compatibility
+- **Universal Access**: Works with any modern web browser
+- **Cross-Device**: Responsive design for desktop, tablet, and mobile devices
+- **No Platform-Specific Dependencies**: Pure web-based interface accessible from any device

 ## Key Features